 Yesterday, Casey contributed another $1,000 in to their super.
 On the day the $1,000 contribution was processed, the Balanced unit price was again $0.80.
 This means 1,250 units (i.e. 1,000 ÷ 0.8) were added to their account.
 Casey then had a total of 276,250 units at $0.80 each, so their total super balance was $221,000 (i.e. 276,250 x 0.8) on that day.

 - The amount of units added or deducted to/from your super's investment option(s) is based on the amount being contributed, withdrawn, or deducted and the unit price of your investment option(s) on the date the transaction was processed.
 Please refer to specific details on this web page for more information about effective times and dates for investment switches.

 - Each day, your super balance will be the number of units you hold in each investment option multiplied by the unit price of those options on that day.

 - Unit prices can go up and go down reflecting both positive and negative returns.

 - A change in unit price is a reflection of the investment performance of the investment option(s).

 - Past performance is not a reliable indicator of future performance.

 - Switching from one investment option to another will require you to sell units in the investment option(s) you are moving out of and purchase units in the investment options(s) you are moving in to.
 The unit prices for each investment option are likely to be different on the day of the switch.
 The amount of units purchased in the new investment option(s) will depend on the unit price(s) of the investment option(s) on that day.
-This means that the total number of units purchased is likely to be different to the total number of units sold, but the total dollar balance out of your investment option(s) selected will be the same as the total dollar balance into the selected investment option(s) the day your switch is processed.
+This means the total number of units purchased is likely to be different to the total number of units sold, but the total dollar balance out of your investment option(s) selected will be the same as the total dollar balance in to the selected investment option(s) the day your switch is processed.